The Dawn Of The Culinary Operating System

 A COS is not likely to be concerned with managing aspects of a food business that are not directly linked to culinary operations, like a point of sale or online ordering platform for restaurants, or managing employee scheduling or payroll.
 However, a COS benefits from integrating with these other workflows and tools, like receiving sales data that helps adjust inventory levels, or sending financial data about the value of current inventory to a finance system.

-The Culinary Operating System is an ERP, and It’s Not
+The Culinary Operating System is an ERP for the Foodservice Industry, and It's Not...

 The comparison to an ERP system, while not wrong, is incomplete.
 In our conversations internally, we’ve realized that there is another comparison that adds clarity into how a COS should exist within a food organization’s tech stack: the customer data platform (CDP).